flowac/Cidr/README.md

-# TempleVCS
-TempleOS Version Control System
+# Cidr is distributed revision-control-system

 ## Purpose
-This project aims to create an extremely lightweight version control system with only POSIX compliant C (std=c99) code.
+This project aims to create an extremely lightweight version control system with only POSIX compliant, public domain, C (std=c99) code.
 Only the very basic functionalities of a version control system will be implemented.

 ## Build
-Run make to build the project.
+Run make to build the project for distribution.
+Run make d to build for debugging.

 ## Commands
-Work in progress
+Work in progress.

 ## Background
 Traditional version control systems such as Git and SVN are too heavyweight.